canonical/k8s-snap/docs/src/charm/howto/upgrade-minor.md

 whether to a patch or minor version.
 ```

-You can see which version of each application is currently deployed by running:
+Determine which version of each application is currently deployed by running:

 <!-- markdownlint-disable -->
 ```sh